Sean-Marriott/Pong/README.md

-@file README
-@author Sean Marriott
-@author Claire Kim
+AuthorS: Sean Marriott, Claire Kim
-@date 19-10-2022
+Date: 19-10-2022
-@brief Short pragraphs to explain how to play.

 --- HOW TO PLAY ---